 Hello to all my radio-friends around the world,

-my name is Flavio, I got my first ham license in 1990, as IW7BYO, authorized only for vhf and upper bands.
-After 2 years I upgraded my license in full class and passed to my new and current callsign: IK7UXU.
+my name is Flavio, I got my first ham license in 1990, as IW7BYO, authorized only for vhf and upper bands, with a running power narrowly held to a limited extent, typical of that class.
+After 2 years I upgraded my license in full class and passed to my new and current callsign: IK7UXU .

 I'm an ARI (Italian Amateur Radio Association) member since 1996 and one of the founders of the town ARI Radio Club, whose callsign is: IQ7ML.
 (Visit www.arimolfetta.it web site)

 My passion for radio started at an early age and I was influenced by my father's love of radio, when he treated me a CB radio on the occasion of my tenth birthday.
 I remember listening to the fishing crews talking to each other in the Adriatic Sea, truck drivers on the suburban roads and the CB's radios from all over the world and thinking to myself:"one day I will do that!".

 CB was a suitable preparation for having moulded my aptitude to the radio communications and to let me to take the plunge becoming part to the world-wide amateur radio community, with my fair share of technical background and good manners "on air".

 It's just like me, as best I can, to follow and to abide by ARRL advice: "At all times, transmitter power must be the minimum necessary to carry out the desidered communications".
 On the air there is a needless RF-power surplus!